Veeva Announces AI in Vault CRM

 CRM Bot and Voice Control deliver GenAI-powered assistance in Vault CRM

-MADRID and PLEASANTON, Calif., Nov.
-20, 2024 /PRNewswire/ -- Veeva Systems (NYSE: VEEV) today announced Vault CRM Bot and Vault CRM Voice Control, two new GenAI capabilities in Vault CRM.
+SINGAPORE, Nov.
+25, 2024 /PRNewswire/ -- Veeva Systems (NYSE: VEEV) today announced Vault CRM Bot and Vault CRM Voice Control, two new GenAI capabilities in Vault CRM.
 Unveiled at Veeva Commercial Summit Europe, CRM Bot and Voice Control join a host of new innovations coming to Vault CRM next year.
 With these new capabilities, companies can deploy AI that will have immediate value by boosting field productivity.

 CRM Bot embeds the large language model (LLM) of your choice into Vault CRM to enable a wide range of context-driven tasks including pre-call planning, suggested actions, recommended content, and context-specific learning.
 Planned for availability in late 2025, CRM Bot is included in Vault CRM for no additional charge and requires the Vault Direct Data API.